himanshi-28/MyGPT/README.md

 + **API Integration:** OpenAI

 ## Usage
-+ **User Registration:** Visit the application's homepage and click on the "Register" button.
++ **User Registration:** Visit the application's homepage and click on the "Sign Up" button.
 Fill in the required information and submit the form to create a new user account.

 + **User Login:** After registration or on subsequent visits, click on the "Login" button on the homepage.
 Enter your credentials to log in.